 - wolfpack is a very small business, owned by Katherine Dalton, a white woman.

-- our current team is just Katherine & Maya, so we are 100% women and 50/50 black & white. we have one contractor (our alterations gal) who is a white woman.
+- our current team is just Katherine, Maya, and Rachel so we are 100% women & non-binary, 66% white, 34% black, and we have one contractor (our alterations gal) who is a white woman.

 Here's our 2020 year in review:

 while buying from and hiring BIPOC is an important way for wolfpack to move the needle forward, another way is simply by giving. here are all the causes wolfpack has donated to directly & through buying from companies that give back:

 - one tree planted